openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 #### Subject Syntax Types {#sub-syntax-type}

 Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

+This specification defines the following two Subject Syntax Types.
+Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.

 * JWK Thumbprint subject syntax type.
 When this type is used, the `sub` claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.